 Once you are one the App Expose screen you can tap on the Window card to access various opened app windows.

 Users can also add new windows or workplaces for an app.
-This can be done by tapping in the ‘+’ button location on top right corner of the screen.
+This can be done by tapping in the ‘+ New Window’ button that appears when they swipe app to access App Expose menu.

 If you happen to close a windows accidentally, then you can also restore closed windows by tapping on the ‘Reopen Closed Windows’ button.
 This button shows up next to the ‘+’ button once you have closed any window.